-Where I can, I’ll share more chapter excerpts with you covering various topics from the book.
-Also if you want to be notified of the book release date, plus get access to exclusive “behind the scenes” goodies like my personal tools and checklists, templates, downloads and illustrations to help you with your video presentations, then let me know here.
+Where possible, I’ll share more chapter excerpts with you covering various topics from the book.
+If you want to be notified of the book release date, plus get access to exclusive “behind the scenes” goodies then let me know here.